cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 If your extra functions map one for one with those of your own extension, then you might as well publicly expose the extension itself to minimize duplication in `StargateClient` and `SigningStargateClient`.

-For example, if you have your `interface MyExtension` with a `myKey` key and you are creating `MyStargateClient`, it is as succinct as this:
+For example, if you have your `interface MyExtension` with a `myKey` key and you are creating `MyStargateClient`:

 ```typescript
 export class MyStargateClient extends StargateClient {